mumuteam-source/metacraft-code/README.md

 ### Minting tokens.

-After deploying to the Rinkeby network, there will be a contract on Rinkeby that will be viewable on [Rinkeby Etherscan](https://rFor example, here is a [recently deployed contract](https://rinkeby.etherscan.io/address/[youraddress]).
+After deploying to the Rinkeby network, there will be a contract on Rinkeby that will be viewable on [Rinkeby Etherscan].
 You should set this contract address and the address of your Metamask account as environment variables when running the minting script.

 ```
 export OWNER_ADDRESS="<my_address>"
 export NFT_CONTRACT_ADDRESS="<deployed_contract_address>"
 export NETWORK="rinkeby"
-node scripts/mint.js
+node src/pages/minter.js
 ```